 Click here for a list of all the condos and townhomes in Saint Paul's Crocus Hill area.

 Summit, Grand Avenue and Crocus Hill Real Estate

 Moreover, this area offers an engaging mix of building types: single-family houses and mansions, townhouses and residential hotels, commercial buildings and churches.
 Here again one finds unusual variety for such a relatively small area, from the massive St. Paul Cathedral at the head of Summit Avenue to the architecturally refined House of Hope Presbyterian Church at Summit and Oxford, to Cass Gilbert's diminutive St. Clement's Episcopal Church at Portland Avenue and Milton Street.

-Contact the Asbury Group to learn more about St. Paul Real Estate.
+Contact the Asbury Johnson Real Estate Team to learn more about St. Paul Real Estate.